HamiltonMultimedia/hello-world/README.md

 Hello world, I'm back and better than ever!
 Let me start by saying dedication is key to success.
 There will be times when you want to quit.
+It will get overwhelming but you must maintain a sane mind and positive mentality.